-The Operation Phase of this project relates to the ongoing management required to ensure sustainable development along the coast.
-In terms of this application, this mostly refers to coastal erosion control.
+The Operation Phase of this project relates to the ongoing management required to ensure sustainable development within designated urban areas.
+In terms of this application, this refers to all activities that are undertaken once the site is handed over for residential use.
+Construction of houses undertaken during the operational phases must still apply the principles provided in terms of the Construction Phase of this EMPr.

-The Applicant must ensure that the Operational Phase maintains the underpinning principles 'Duty-of-Care-to-the-Environment' and ideals of sustainable development.
+The Applicant must ensure that the Operational Phase maintains the underpinning principles 'Dutyof-Care-to-the-Environment' and ideals of sustainable development.